Gunz4life009/PricePredictor/README.md

 i have added an old dataset as i ran this program a while back.
-You'll have to manually add the latest dataset from NSE's website: https://www.nseindia.com/get-quotes/equity?symbol=HDFCBANK
+You'll have to manually add the latest dataset from NSE's website: https://www.nseindia.com/get-quotes/equity?symbol=HDFCBANK incase you wish to use the same dataset i've already uploaded it.
+Just change the csv file path to your own.